 In forensic psychiatric practice, forensic psychologists are involved in diagnostic assessments, court reporting and clinical treatment of mentally ill offenders (or suspects).
-In this practice, a variety of ethical tensions and problems arise.
-During this course students will get to know the most salient ethical issues for forensic psychologists and get acquainted with what may be called 'the ethical stance', that is students will learn to reflect on these issues from an ethical point of view.
+In this practice, a variety of ethical tensions and problems arise that mainly relate to the question how the (mental health) interests, basic human rights and social position of various stakeholders (forensic patients, observants, potential and actual victims, professionals and the wider society) relate to each other.
+During this course, students will get to know the most salient ethical issues for forensic psychologists and get acquainted with what may be called 'the ethical stance'.
+That is, students will learn to reflect on these issues from an ethical point of view.
 Moreover, this course will show how ethical issues and questions differ from science and scientific questions and how professional ethics can contribute to careful and responsible practices.
 To this end, students will focus on four different issues.

 - 1. The practice of a forensic psychologist is characterised by the so-called double role.
-One role is connected to the state is initiated by the state and connected to the process of criminal justice.
+One role is connected to the state, is initiated by the state and connected to the process of criminal justice.
 This is the professional's role as an agent of the state.
 The second role is given by the professional obligation to do good for the patient/client.
 This is the therapeutic role.
 In practice, these two roles might conflict and corresponding ethical dilemmas might emerge.
 For example: How to deal with confidentiality, privacy and secrecy, central elements in doctor-patient relationships, if one -also- has to report to the court?
 In this course students will get to know the dilemmas connected to these 'two-hats' and discuss how to properly deal with them. - 2.
+As a professional, students may also get involved in scientific research, take the role of a forensic researcher and be involved in situations where forensic patients serve as research participants.
+Scientists have to adhere to certain, well-defined research ethical requirements, with informed consent as its cornerstone.
+Given the involuntary character of the situation of forensic patients, specific questions arise which will be discussed in this class. - 3.
 During his or her stay in forensic psychological institution, a patient may be subjected to coercive interventions.
 Compulsory treatments or measures might be applied.
 In this course students will critically discuss and reflect on the use of coercion in forensic psychological practice.
-Ethical aspects that are crucial in this regard are the requirement to respect the bodily and mental integrity of the individual at stake, harm to or the safety of the patient him- or herself, as well as harm to others and public safety issues. - 3.
-In the last years, insights have been gained on neurobiological and genetic influences on antisocial and criminal behaviour, targeting the concept of free will and responsibility.
-This is
+Ethical aspects that are crucial in this regard are the requirement to respect patients' human rights and their bodily integrity, as well as harm to or the safety of patients themselves as well as others and public safety issues. - 4.
+In the last years, increasing emphasis is being put on the possibility of direct neurointerventions to offenders with the aim to change their behavior.
+Because of their potential to bypass people's will and endanger their mental integrity and freedom of thought, such interventions trigger a series of novel ethical questions which will be presented and discussed in the final meeting of the course.